-Community access trips are limited to no more than three round trips per day and must be arranged for geographic efficiency.
+- 1. Community access trips are limited to no more than three round trips per day and must be arranged for geographic efficiency. - 2.
+Greater than three trips per day require approval from the department or its designee.

 C. Service Exclusions